curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 You can have multiple purposes.
 It just makes it harder to experience existential bliss.
 Prayer builds existential bliss - it's the act of focusing down to one purpose.
 Flow is purpose incarnate.
 It's existential bliss.

+It’s not that I do or don’t believe in god.
+It’s just neither is part of my purpose.
+I could see how beautiful it could be to believe in those things.
+They aren’t me, though.

 To understand the mechanics of purpose, try building a religion.
 Tee's birth is an exercise in religion-building.
 Story of how I tried to build a religion through this book.

 Black hole of purpose.
 All I can do is hang on to this thread of thought.

+If someone can channel a separate conscious thought and have it think, “the purpose of existence is to continue existing “, then they must believe in the religion.
+Prime the idea, make them think they came up with it.
+Your conscious thought should think, what should I do to make the human race last as long as possible, so that my existence can possibly continue along with the human race.
+Right, humanity as long as possible.
+Now, your idea wants this.
+Do you want it for yourself too?
+Don’t you think that same way - wanting humanity to exist for as long as possible, shouldn’t that be your life purpose?

+Feels like every decision you made is the correct one.
+Every moment of existence is exactly how it should be.
+You could even be dying and think, “wow, this is perfect.
+The machine is running smoothly.”

+---

+Christianity.
+Jesus probably started from a purpose:

+"Humankind would be better off if they treated one another better.
+Do unto others as you would have them do unto you."
+So he starts from there and tells stories that *make sense*.
+Of course you should help someone in need - you might find yourself in need someday too!
+Of course... etc.

+And then he probably had some resistance.
+He thought, well, everyone would act way better if they knew someone was watching, and that someone would make an important decision based on how you act towards others.
+It's bad that you did bad things, but you can always find ways to right your wrongs.
+Of course it works that way - the aim is for you to be a productive part of society by helping others out.
+It was a useful tool, that made societies who followed it more productive.

+But what was he really trying to do?

+"Humankind would be better off if they treated one-another better."

+Better for what purpose?
+It sounds like there's something more fundamental being pursued underneath it all.
+I think it's greater productivity, giving us a better chance to survive.
+The base purpose, underneath it all, is survival.

+The old religion is about telling you how to behave, so that you treat other people properly.
+This new religion is inherently like that too.
+Its objective is to change your behaviour.
+The new behaviour change, though, is how to deal with having access to far more information than humans were built to handle.
+Having far more information about the people around us.

+I want to bring you more happiness and productivity.
+Most people don't need saving.
+Some do, and many religions can help them.
+You already believe in this religion, you just haven't put it into words yet.
+Putting it into words will give you more happiness and productivity.
+It will give you flow and enlightenment in everyday life.

+Continue surviving.
+There is a way to improve our chances for survival, and we have to seek it out.
+You can choose any purpose, but all of them boil down to surviving longer.
+The more closely you align to any purpose you have, the happier you will be.

+This religion has no new rituals - you already live and breathe them because you live and breathe.
+I'm describing the purpose that everyone already follows, the religion that everyone has always adhered to.
+Could we be doing a better job of adhering to it?
+Maybe, but this is the religion of observation, not behavioural change.
+As soon as you request a behavioural change, you propose a sect - an interpretation of the base religion.
+But we are following the religion, no matter our behaviour, always.

+How is it useful?
+As a lens to inspect and evaluate the value of other religions.

+What am I the messiah of?
+Well, I bring to you multiple religions.
+I am the messiah of many disjoint religions.
+You follow MVP, whether you like it or not.
+It asks no behaviour change of you, and no behaviour change can excommunicate you from it.
+This next religion, however, has an agenda.
+This next religion calls for you to change.

+"Why do you want to stop existence?" thought experiment.
+List off the reasons why he might want to pursue it.
+It's as simple as, "want to end and nothingg more". make a better one? celebrate self?
+The pursuit of of the end of existence is a pursuit.
+As soon as it is achieved, he'll look for a new one.